Skip to main content

 }

-The chain itself never sees opening. cm_i is already on-chain; the artifact includes it only as a convenience so the recipient does not have to recompute it before locating his entry in commitments[].
+The chain itself never sees opening. cm_i is already folded into newRoot; the artifact carries it explicitly only as a convenience so the recipient does not have to recompute it before locating it in the batch's calldata cms[].

 Step 5: Recipient Verification (Offline, Independent)